 The fiscal year of the corporation shall run from January 1st to December 31st.

-An shall be created by the board of directors each December and presented for approval by the membership at the Annual each January of the new fiscal year.
+An operational budget shall be created by the board of directors each December and presented for approval by the membership at the Annual Business meeting each January of the new fiscal year.

 Election of board members will take place yearly at the annual business meeting to be held each January.

 The annual Appreciation Banquet shall be held each March to recognize and celebrate the accomplishments and efforts of the volunteers; recognize the membership and present the “State of the Museum”.

 The original By Laws appear below and will be modified before June, 2010.

 The name of this organization shall be the Post Falls Historical Society, Inc.

 The principle depository of the corporation shall be located at

 The Post Falls Historical Society, Inc. is a non-profit corporation with the purpose of protecting and preserving the historical heritage of the

 Membership is open to anyone who wishes to support the purpose of the Post Falls Historical Society.
 This organization does not discriminate against a person because of his/her race, creed, national origin or sexual preference.